|

 along side of Holliday Passage.

-the new Lifford Curve was opened to traffic thereby facilitating the direct
+new Lifford Curve was opened to traffic thereby facilitating the direct transit

-transit of wagons from Camp Hill to the depot without reversing at Kings
+of wagons from Camp Hill to the depot without reversing at Kings Norton.
+After

-Norton.
-After the Second World War passenger rated parcel traffic was
+the Second World War passenger rated parcel traffic was transferred from New

-transferred from New Street Station to Central Goods Station.
-In 1947 and 1948
+Street Station to Central Goods Station.
+In 1947 and 1948 alterations were

-alterations were carried out at the warehouse to allow it to handle more
+carried out at the warehouse to allow it to handle more parcels traffic which

-parcels traffic which continued to grow so that by the 1960s the majority of
+continued to grow so that by the 1960s the majority of traffic was parcels

-leaving the railway unable to compete.
-The Goods station closed on 6th March
+railway unable to compete.
+The Goods station closed on 6th March 1967 with the

-1967 with the signal box closing on 17th December 1967 and connections at
+signal box closing on 17th December 1967 and connections at Church Road

-Church Road Junction to and from the Central Goods Station were secured as out
+Junction to and from the Central Goods Station were secured as out of use

-of use pending their removal. on 7th September 1969, Church Road Junction
+pending their removal. on 7th September 1969, Church Road Junction signal box

 If you are interested in knowing more about Birmingham